The good seed for a plant-based diet

-More than 50 percent of Australians are making the effort to reduce their consumption of meat and join the 1.2 million Australians who are already vegetarian or vegan, according to research from Australian plant-based food producer Mt.
+More than 50 percent of Australians are making the effort to reduce their consumption of meat and join the 1.2 million Australians who are already eating a plant-based diet, according to research from Australian plant-based food producer Mt.
 Elephant.
 The most common motivation for those looking to reduce their meat consumption is for health reasons, with three in four trying to eat less meat because they believe it’s better for them.

-The research, conducted by YouGov, also found almost half (48%) of surveyed Australians say they’re trying to eat less meat for environmental reasons, while more than a third (38%) of Australians say that they’re trying to cut down on meat in order to protect animals.
-Those more likely to be eating less meat include those with children at home (57%), those working (55%) and those living in one of the five major capital cities (54%).
+The research, conducted by YouGov, also found almost half (48%) of surveyed Australians say they’re trying to eat less meat for environmental reasons.
+Meanwhile, more than a third (38%) say that they’re trying to cut down on meat in order to protect animals.
+Those more likely to be eating a plant-based diet include those with children at home (57%), those working (55%) and those living in one of the five major capital cities (54%).

 Finding the right plant-based protein